sharifm-informatica/markdown-introduction/README.md

 - .html
 - .odt

 Many other formats are supported.
-You can also convert from these formats to Markdown and to each other using pandoc by simply changing the sourceFile extension.
+You can also convert from these formats to Markdown and to each other using Pandoc by simply changing the sourceFile extension.

 ### My Favourite Editors